 We are driven to explore land through walking and camping in wild places and to immerse ourselves in places off the beaten track.
 We don’t do this in isolation.
 Spending time with people whose lives are intimately connected to particular areas of land is integral to our own understanding and appreciation of place.
 Our creative drive is what compels us to use art to reflect on this, and share what we find.

 We express what we find through photography, prose writing, poetry, video and temporary installations.
 On larger projects we work with local and national organisations.
-This allows us to bring together strong teams of experts and delve into discussions with people whose views are not always in harmony.
+This allows us to bring together strong teams of experts and delve into discussions, with people whose views are not always in harmony.
 We highlight what everyone has in common before looking into areas of disagreement: creative celebration of shared values can help towards joined-up thinking and collaboration when it comes to caring for our environment and the natural lives and human cultures it supports.